tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（App）_intl_en.md

+###  Version 10.3 Released on July 8, 2022
+**New features:**
+- Windows: Added support for recording live streaming sessions and audio/video calls to local storage.
+For details, see the description of `ITXLiteAVLocalRecord`.
+- Windows & macOS: Added a parameter to `startMicDeviceTest`, which allows you to specify whether to play the audio captured during mic testing.
+For details, see the description of `startMicDeviceTest`.

+**Improvement:**
+All platforms: Improved audio quality in the `Music` mode.

+**Bug fixing:**
+- All platforms: Fixed occasional errors for the user list callback.
+- Windows: Fixed the issue where videos sometimes freeze during playback.
+- Windows: Fixed occasional video playback failure.
+- Windows: Fixed the echo issue for custom audio capturing.

+### Version 10.2 Released on June 23, 2022

+**New features:**
+- All platforms: Launched a new API for stream mixing and relaying, which offers more powerful features and greater flexibility.
+For details, see the description of `startPublishMediaStream`.
+- All platforms: Added support for 3D spatial audio.
+For details, see the description of `enable3DSpatialAudioEffect`.
+- All platforms: Added support for voice activity detection.
+This feature works even when local audio is muted (`muteLoalAudio`) or the capturing volume is set to zero (`setAudioCaptureVolume`).
+It allows you to remind users when they are talking but have not turned their mics on.
+For details, see the description of `enableAudioVolumeEvaluation`.
+- All platforms: Added support for checking a user’s permission when they switch roles.
+For details, see the description of `switchRole(TRTCRoleType role, const char* privateMapKey)`.
+- iOS & macOS: The C++ API for custom pre-processing supported using textures for video processing.

+**Improvement:**
+- Android: Optimized in-ear monitoring, reducing latency.
+- Android: Optimized audio capturing, fixing the issue of noise on some devices.
+- iOS: Optimized the processing of upstream video data, reducing CPU and GPU usage.
+- Windows & macOS: Improved encoding for screen sharing.
+The height and width of the output video are no longer limited by the window size.
+- Windows: Reduced memory fragmentation and performance overhead.

+**Bug fixing:**
+- All platforms: Fixed the issue where data sometimes fails to be published after a switch to a different network type.
+- iOS: Fixed the issue of noise in recording files saved locally on some iOS 14 systems.

 ### Version 10.1 Released on June 6, 2022

 **New features:**
-- All platforms: Added supported for smooth role switch so that audio and video playback will not be interrupted momentarily while switching roles.
+- All platforms: Supported smooth role switch so that audio and video playback will not be interrupted momentarily during role switch.
-- iOS: Added support for stereo audio capturing.
+- iOS: Supported stereo audio capturing.
-- Android: Added support for audio playback by the capturing system on Android 10 and later (startSystemAudioLoopback).
+- Android: Added support for capturing system audio (`startSystemAudioLoopback`) on Android 10 and later.

 **Improvement:**
-- All platforms: Optimized the echo cancellation capability in music scenarios to make the sound quality more natural.
+- All platforms: Optimized the echo cancellation capability in the music scenario to make the sound quality more natural.
-- All platforms: Optimized the sound quality and startup effect when roles are switched and `muteLocalAudio` is called.
+- All platforms: Optimized the sound quality and startup effect when the role is switched and `muteLocalAudio` is called.
 - All platforms: Optimized the callback for bandwidth prediction `onSpeedTest`.
 - iOS: Optimized memory management to avoid heap memory issues.
-- Android: Optimized the delay of in-ear monitoring on certain phones.
+- Android: Reduced the delay of in-ear monitoring on certain phones.
-- Windows: Optimized the performance of the video rendering linkage while receiving video.
+- Windows: Optimized the rendering of downstream video data.
 - Windows: Optimized the stereo capturing logic to effectively avoid the problem of echo.

 **Bug fixing:**
 - All platforms: Fixed the `reason` exception of the callback for room exit (onExitRoom).
-- All platforms: Fixed the issue of black screen when the timestamps are equal while sending custom video.
+- All platforms: Fixed the issue of black screen when the timestamps are equal during custom video sending.
-- All platforms: Fixed the audio crash that occurs when `muteLocalAudio` is called before `startLocalAudio`.
+- All platforms: Fixed the crash issue when `muteLocalAudio` and `startLocalAudio` are called successively.
-- All platforms: Fixed the issue where 3A is turned on when custom audio capturing is enabled without manually setting 3A.
+- All platforms: Fixed the issue where 3A is turned on automatically when custom audio capturing is enabled.
 - All platforms: Fixed the occasional issue of noise in custom audio rendering.
 - iOS: Fixed a memory leak when the log path is set midway (setLogDirPath) and the sandbox changes.
-- iOS & macOS: Fixed the crash that occurs while playing continuous background music when the system audio service is abnormal.
+- iOS & macOS: Fixed the crash in the continuous background music playback scenario when the system audio service is abnormal.
 - Android: Fixed the occasional issue where Bluetooth headsets constantly reconnect.
 - Android: Fixed the occasional no audio issue on certain phones.
 - Android: Fixed the crash caused by repeatedly plugging and unplugging the earphone on certain phones such as Redmi.
 - Windows & iOS: Fixed an issue that causes screencapturing failure.
-- Windows: Fixed a crash when the VOD player is turned off after mirroring is turned on.
+- Windows: Fixed the issue where, after the mirror mode is enabled for the VOD player, the SDK always crashes when the VOD player is closed.
 - Windows: Fixed the issue where `generateCustomPts` is not used in PTS streaming so multiple streams may cause PTS to roll back.
-- Windows: Fixed the occasional crash after the freezing feature is enabled.
+- Windows: Fixed the issue where the SDK occasionally crashes when video is disabled and an image is displayed.

 ### Version 10.0 Released on May 17, 2022